Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Evaluation

 \stitle{Evaluating metrics. \,} We focus on reporting the end-to-end training time and the rollout time---since training time is the most critical metric for algorithm developers and rollout dominates the time in \textsection{\ref{sec:bg-post-training}}.
-Due to the availability of GPU clusters, we sample at least 10\,\% of the total training steps uniformly across all steps, using the trained checkpoints at the sampled steps for generation, and report their training and rollout time.
+To ensure representative evaluation, we uniformly sample at least 10\% of all training steps, using the trained checkpoints at the sampled steps for generation, and report their training and rollout time.

 \stitle{Baselines. \,} We compared {\sys} with the following baselines and carefully tuned their implementations and performance.
-Specifically, the decoding latency of Qwen2.5-32\,B model is lower than 13\,ms when the batch size per worker is one for all baselines.
-Notice we set sampling temperature to 1 following common post-training practice.
-For all baselines, we configure the same optimal configuration for the preparation and learning phases, i.e., an FSDP degree of 32 and sequence parallelism~\cite{ulysses-sp} of degree eight. \\[-18pt]
+All systems rollout with vLLM v0.10.0 engine~\cite{vllm-code}.
+Specifically, the decoding latency of Qwen2.5-32B model is lower to 13\,ms when per-worker batch size is 1 on our platform.
+For all baselines, we report the optimal configuration for training, i.e., an FSDP degree of 32 and 8-way sequence parallelism~\cite{ulysses-sp}. \\[-10pt]

 \begin{itemize}[leftmargin=*,leftmargin=10pt,itemindent=0pt] \itemsep0.5em \item \textbf{\verl~\cite{DBLP:conf/eurosys/ShengZYWZZPL025}} is an open-sourced post-training system used by {\company} and {\sys} is based on it.
-Besides the inference optimizations mentioned in the beginning of the section, it further incorporates techniques like efficient parameter to quickly update parameters for the rollout. \\[-18pt]
+Besides the inference optimizations mentioned in the beginning of the section, it further incorporates techniques like efficient parameter to quickly update parameters for the rollout. \\[-10pt]

-\item \textbf{RLHFuse~\cite{rlhfuse}} is the state-of-the-art post-training system that overlaps the preparation and rollout phases to reduce bubbles caused by tailed generation in the rollout.
-Since it is not open-sourced, we carefully re-implemented its design in {\sota} and achieve a similar speedup on short-generation tasks. \\[-18pt]
+\item \textbf{RLHFuse~\cite{rlhfuse}} is the state-of-the-art post-training system that overlaps the prepare and rollout phases to reduce bubbles caused by long-tailed generation.
+Since it is not open-sourced, we carefully re-implemented its design and achieve a similar speedup on short-context tasks. \\[-18pt]